“Head-down syndrome” in a rabbit

 Neuropathic or neuromuscular disorders

-Myasthenia gravis can cause weakness of the neck muscles.
-It is generally accompanied by weakness of front limbs, difficulties to swallow food
+Myasthenia gravis can result in weakness of the neck muscles.
+The condition is often accompanied by weakness in the front limbs and difficulty swallowing food.

 Motor neuron disorders